tezzoss/tezzoss/README.md

- learning C#
+Fluent in Python and discord.py
- Discord: tezzo#0001
+Learning C# for VRChat

- fluent in python
+tezzo#0001